What began as MDM

 - data and asset management and reporting

-MobileCorp has proven capability in the design and build of VMWare instances, profile configuration, and ongoing platform management.
+MobileCorp is an Authorised Digital Workspace Partner and has proven capability in the design and build of VMWare Workspace ONE instances, profile configuration, and ongoing platform management.

-Intune has been the shooting star of UEM.
+Intune has been the shooting star of UEM products.
 Managing 175 million devices it is the most widely used global UEM solution.
-It rivals VMWare as the top global leader, yet only three years ago did not even appear in the Gartner ‘leaders’ quadrant.
-A feature of Intune is its seamless integration with Microsoft 365.
+It rivals VMWare as the top global leader, yet only four years ago did not even appear in the Gartner ‘leaders’ quadrant.
+A feature of Intune is its seamless integration with Microsoft 365 and its inclusion in 365 licensing making it a financially attractive choice for many organisations.

 MobileCorp has enterprise-level capability in building and managing Microsoft Intune environments for company-owned and BYO devices.
 MobileCorp recommends Intune for companies who run the Microsoft Office365 product suite.
-The MobileCorp fleet runs on Intune.
+The MobileCorp fleet runs on Microsoft Endpoint Manager incorporating Microsoft Intune.

 MobileIron was voted the Best Unified Endpoint Management Tool 2019 by Gartner’s Peer Review People’s Choice.